-In connection with our initial public offering, we, our executive officers, directors and holders of substantially all of our common stock agreed with the underwriters of our initial public offering, subject to certain exceptions, not to sell, dispose of or hedge any shares of our common stock or securities convertible into or exchangeable for shares of common stock during the period ending 180 days after June 19, 2019, except with the prior written consent of BofA Securities, Inc. and Morgan Stanley & Co.
-LLC.
+In connection with our initial public offering, we, our executive officers, directors and holders of substantially all of our common stock agreed with the underwriters of our initial public offering, subject to certain exceptions, not to sell, dispose of or hedge any shares of our common stock or securities convertible into or exchangeable for shares of common stock during the period ending 180 days after June 19, 2019, except with the prior written consent of the representatives of the underwriters.

 In connection with this offering, BofA Securities, Inc. and Morgan Stanley & Co.
-LLC, as representatives of the several underwriters of our initial public offering, have agreed to release the restrictions under the lock-up agreements that were executed in connection with our initial public offering with respect to 13,000,000 shares (up to 14,950,000 shares including the underwriters option to purchase additional shares) of our common stock in this offering that are held by the selling stockholders, which includes 721,443 shares owned by certain of our directors and/or executive officers and their affiliated entities; provided, however, that the release of shares of our common stock held by the selling stockholders is limited to the shares actually sold in this offering.
+LLC, as representatives of the several underwriters of our initial public offering, have agreed to release the restrictions under the lock-up agreements that were executed in connection with our initial public offering with respect to shares (up to shares including the underwriters option to purchase additional shares) of our common stock in this offering that are held by the selling stockholders, which includes shares owned by entities affiliated with certain of our directors and/or executive officers; provided, however, that the release of shares of our common stock held by the selling stockholders is limited to the shares actually sold in this offering.